 Insulin glargine (Lantus) and insulin

 Some studies have reported that long-term use of insulin glargine (Lantus) is associated with increased risk of breast cancer and breast cancer recurrence.
 The association between diabetes and increased risk of recurrence also appears to be greater among short-acting insulin users.
 One study reported that use of medications such as metformin to treat type 2 diabetes appears to reduce breast density, whereas taking insulin might increase it.
 A 2023 study reported that insulin reduced the treatment effects of Adriamycin.
-However, this is a controversial topic and not settled.
+This is a controversial topic and not settled.
 For example, one study using a mouse model of type 2 diabetes and breast cancer reported that insulin glargine at high concentrations did not promote the progression of breast tumors.

 Tamoxifen